goodekat/WhoseEgg/README.md

 going through these steps (must have the appropriate access):

 1. Go [here](https://console.apps.nimbus.las.iastate.edu/) and login
-    with okta:
+    with okta.

-2. If you see a dropdown near the top, choose ‘rit-pdixon-lab-carp’
+2. Also make sure ‘Developer’ is selected from the dropdown in the top left rather than ‘Administrator’.

-3. Also make sure ‘Developer’ is selected from the dropdown in the top left rather than ‘Administrator’.
+3. If you see a dropdown near the top, choose ‘rit-pdixon-lab-carp’.

 4. Click ‘Topology’ on the left.